azkaban/azkaban/CONTRIBUTING.md

   * Add missing @Override annotations
   * Change visibility of field or method to lower access

+Please refer to save actions plugin(https://github.com/dubreuia/intellij-plugin-save-actions) for implication of each option.

 ### New line at the end of a file